anggeching/data-engineering-wiki/Concepts/Data Management/Relational Database Management System.md

 Tags: [seedling]
 publish: true
 ---
 A relational database management system (RDBMS) is software that allows you to create and manage a relational database.
-Most relational database management systems use [[SQL]] to access and modify the database.
+Most relational database management systems use [[data-engineering-wiki/Tools/Programming Languages/SQL]] to access and modify the database.
 They also usually provide a visual representation of the data.

 %% wiki footer: Please don't edit anything below this line %%